 2. Encourage donors to create crowdfunding pages on your behalf.

 When people post about current events on social media, they want their followers to engage in the topic with them.
-Empower your supporters to do more than start a conversation by inviting them to create individual crowdfunding pages to raise money for your organization.
+Empower your supporters to go beyond a conversation by inviting them to create individual crowdfunding pages to raise money for your organization.

 3. Create a Take Action webpage sharing other ways donors can help.